oracle-livelabs/database/heatwave-machine-learning/ocw23-connect-dbs/ocw23-connect-dbs.md

     ![connect signin](./images/connect-first-signin.png "connect signin ")

-    **Install MySQL Shell on the Compute Instance**
+## Task 3: Connect to MySQL Database System with MySQL Shell

-6. You will need a MySQL client tool to connect to your new MySQL DB System from your client machine.
+1. You will need a MySQL client tool to connect to your new MySQL DB System from your client machine.

     Install MySQL Shell with the following command (enter y for each question)